vormkracht10/laravel-seo-scanner/README.md

 ### Configuration
 ✅ NoIndex is not set on the page. <br>
+✅ NoFollow is not set on the page. <br>

 ### Content
 ✅ The page has an H1 tag and if it is used only once per page. <br>